segabl/pd2-streamlined-heisting/README.md

 - Changes enemy weapon stats to be consistent across their class (on the same difficulty a JP36 will perform the same as a Car-4)
 - Makes snipers more accurate but take longer to aim before shooting, avoiding cheap instant snipes due to bad RNG
 - Improves the surrender presets, different enemies have different chances to surrender
-- Removes heavy hurt animations from heavy SWAT but scales their damage slightly lower than their light counterparts
 - Gives enemies linear damage falloff instead of sudden drops after a distance threshold is reached
-- Removes weapon spread from NPC accuracy calculation as it doesn't affect players and just makes NPC vs NPC situations very inconsistent
 - Fixes accuracy values being ignored for single fire weapons in NPC vs NPC situations
 - Simplifies the clunky fire mode system and interpolates the number of rounds fired based on distance instead (enemies will utilize full auto more)
 - Properly implements and makes use of aim delay, enemies will now take time to aim at their target before shooting (depends on distance and difficulty)